 She remembered him lying on the great bed, fast asleep, and smiled.
 “You looked like a petrified knight on a tomb,” she said, and went a little pink when he said on a laugh, “Did I?
 I shan’t tell you what you looked like.”

 Betty Neels’s The Fifth Day Of Christmas is published by Harlequin.
 It is available as an e-book at your preferred vendors.
 Miss Bates bought her own e-copy and was gifted a paperback.
-Sigh: it’s the kind of romance that you’d want more than one copy of.
+Sigh: it’s the kind of romance you’d want more than one copy of.